STAFF & BOARD

 JACQUELINE DALTON

-Jacqui joined the Sierra Institute in Spring 2022 as the workforce Development Coordinator.
-Her background includes supporting outdoor community programs within the Truckee Meadows, enhancing inclusion and diversity in outdoor spaces, and ecological restoration efforts within the Walker Basin.
+Her professional background includes supporting outdoor community programs within the Truckee Meadows, enhancing access to outdoor spaces, and ecological restoration efforts within the Walker Basin.
 She takes pride in investing in the connection between community and environmental health and looks forward to doing just that with the Sierra Institute.
-Jacqui earned a BA from the University of Nevada, Reno, in Environmental Sciences and Natural Resource Planning.
-She is currently working towards an MS at the University of Denver in Environmental Policy and Management.
+Jacqui earned a B.S. from the University of Nevada, Reno, in Environmental Sciences and Natural Resource Planning and an M.S. at the University of Denver in Environmental Policy and Management.
 Jacqui has become passionate about environmental justice issues throughout her studies and professional career and aims to make a true difference within her community.
 Growing up in Vermont and moving to the Sierras in 2009, Jacqui has always loved the outdoors.
 You can catch her biking, hiking, snowboarding, and gardening in her free time.

 JONATHAN KUSEL